Enhancing Early Detection and Localization of Gravitational Waves via Eccentricity-Induced Higher Harmonic Modes with 2G Detector Networks: Abstract

 \section{Abstract}

-Early detection and localization of gravitational waves (GWs) are crucial for identifying and capturing their electromagnetic (EM) counterparts, playing a significant role in multi-messenger astronomy.
-For second-generation (2G) detectors such as LIGO, Virgo, and KAGRA, the typical duration of GW signals ranges from $\mathcal{O}(0.1)$ seconds to several tens of seconds due to their optimal sensitivities only at higher frequencies.
-This limited duration is insufficient to provide adequate early warning and localization for potential GWs and their associated EM counterparts.
-In this paper, we investigate whether eccentricity-induced higher harmonic modes, which enter the detector band much earlier than the dominant mode, can aid early detection and localization of GW sources using the 2G ground-based detector network.
-We select two typical events, a GW170817-like BNS and a GW150914-like BBH, as illustrative examples.
-Our focus is on presenting the evolution of signal-to-noise ratios (SNRs) and localization accuracy as functions of time-to-merger, examining the time gained for achieving certain SNRs and localization accuracy with the help of higher modes in eccentric cases compared to the circular case.
-For a GW170817-like BNS, we find that the eccentric case with $e_0=0.4$ at 10 Hz can achieve an SNR of 4 and the threshold SNR of 8 approximately 12 minutes and 5 minutes before merger, representing 4.5- and 1.5-minute improvements in time-to-merger compared to the circular case, respectively.
-Additionally, with $e_0=0.4$, it can achieve a localization of $1000 \, (100)\, \rm deg^2$ at 5 (1) minutes before the merger, reflecting improvements of 2 minutes (15 seconds) compared to the circular case.
-For a typical GW150914-like BBH, due to the much shorter signal duration, the time-to-merger gained from higher modes for achieving the same SNR and localization is limited to $\mathcal{O}(0.1)-\mathcal{O}(1)$ seconds.
-Our results demonstrate the usefulness of eccentricity-induced higher harmonic modes in improving early warning and localization of GW and EM counterparts, particularly for BNS systems.
+Early detection and localization of gravitational waves (GWs) are essential for identifying electromagnetic (EM) counterparts, playing a key role in multi-messenger astronomy.
+However, second-generation (2G) ground-based detectors are most sensitive to frequencies of tens to hundreds of hertz, limiting the in-band duration of GW signals to $\mathcal{O}(0.1)$ to several tens of seconds.
+This constraint hinders early-warning capabilities and early localization.
+We present the first theoretical study on how eccentricity-induced higher harmonic modes, which enters the detector band significantly earlier than the dominant mode, enhance early detection and localization in a 2G detector network.
+By decomposing each harmonic mode in the frequency domain and tracking their sequential entry into the detector band, we analyze the evolution of the average signal-to-noise ratios (SNRs) and localization accuracy as functions of time-to-merger.
+For a GW170817-like BNS, an eccentricity of $e_0=0.4$ at 10 Hz allows the signal to reach SNR 4 and the detection threshold of SNR 8 approximately 12 and 5 minutes before merger, respectively—gains of 4.5 and 1.5 minutes over the circular case.
+Localization within $1000 \, (100)\,\rm deg^2$ is achievable 5 (1) minutes before merger, improving by 2 minutes (15 seconds).
+Our results highlight the potential of eccentricity-induced higher harmonics in improving early warnings and localization, particularly for BNS mergers, enhancing the prospects for multi-messenger astronomy.